SAP/k8s-resource-validator/docs/DETAILS.md

 Set the value of the `configMapField` to `"true"` to abort the validation.
 In all other cases (e.g. the `ConfigMap` is not found) the validation will execute normally.

 ## Logging
-`k8s-resource-validator` uses the [`logr`](https://github.com/go-logr/logr) library as an interface to logging violations as well as other errors.
+Kubernetes Resource Validator uses the [`logr`](https://github.com/go-logr/logr) library as an interface to logging violations as well as other errors.

 The actual logging implementation is set by users of this library.
 See the `logr` documentation for a partial [list of supported logging implementations](https://github.com/go-logr/logr#implementations-non-exhaustive).